sprocketsullivan/Intro-Reproducible-Research-with-R/chapter1.md

 key: 81c685b3b3
 ```

 100 men and 100 women agreed to have their brain volume as well as their body weight measured.
-We put the resulting data into variable `my.data` in your R workspace. `my.data` is of type `data frame` (see Chapter 5 of course "Introduction to R")
+We put the resulting data into variable `my.data` in your R workspace. `my.data` is of type `data frame` (see Chapter 5 of course "Introduction to R").

 `@instructions`
 - Use [`summary()`](https://www.rdocumentation.org/packages/base/versions/3.4.3/topics/summary) on `my.data` to have a look at its structure.